 A word of caution regarding BMI for teens and health

-Even if WHO decided to use Omni calculator to estimate your ideal body weight the amount of body fat,lean body mass or body water content, it would still be a very time consuming process and would require access to the Internet, which cannot be taken for granted.
-So instead WHO decided to settle for a quantity that could be calculated from two easy to measure parameters: height and weight.
+Even if WHO decided to use an Omni calculator to estimate your ideal body weight, the amount of body fat, lean body mass, or body water content, it would still be a very time-consuming process.
+It would require access to the Internet, which cannot be taken for granted.
+So instead, the WHO decided to settle for a quantity that could be calculated from two easy-to-measure parameters: height and weight.

-Using these two simple values (which pretty much everyone knows roughly) we can get a decent estimator of your body's health and whether you should take action to improve it or not.
+Using these two simple values (which pretty much everyone knows roughly), we can get a decent estimation of your body's health and whether you should take action to improve it or not.
 The best way to think about BMI is as a "pre-doctor" test that you can do at any time.
-If you find yourself in the risk categories (underweight, obese, etc.) you should consult with an expert to get a more thorough check on your health.
+If you find yourself in the risk categories (underweight, obese, etc.), you should consult with an expert to get a more thorough check on your health.